Narrabri

 PROFILE FAQ

-Narrabri has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Narrabri has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-Four projects identified by AreaSearch are expected to impact the area significantly: Narrabri Place Strategy, Newell Highway Upgrade - Heavy Duty Pavement Upgrades from Narrabri to Moree, Stoney Creek Battery Energy Storage System (BESS), and Narrabri Solar Farm and BESS.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified four projects likely influencing this region: Narrabri Place Strategy, Newell Highway Upgrade - Heavy Duty Pavement Upgrades (Narrabri to Moree), Stoney Creek Battery Energy Storage System (BESS), and Narrabri Solar Farm and BESS.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.